LabMobi/scrolls-android/PUBLISHING.md

 ## Publishing to Bintray and JCenter

 DISCLAIMER: These instructions are for the full manual publishing flow.
 If possible prefer to use the Scrolls build flow at Nevercode CI under Mobi Lab's account.
+See `RELEASE_GUIDE.md` for more.

 ### Prerequisites